Large Scale 3D Printed Reefs

-The world's first 3D printed reef was a collaborative effort between RDL’s own David Lennon, Sydney architect James Gardiner who introduced the technique for AR's, DSHAPE in Italy, and Reef Arabia in Bahrain.
+The world's first 3D printed reef was a collaboration between Sydney architect James Gardiner, RDL’s David Lennon, DSHAPE in Italy, and Reef Arabia in Bahrain.

 This technology with its unique low carbon footprint sandstone material opens up endless possibilities for marine habitat construction and satisfies our goal to build beautiful reefs.

 The key advantages of this 3D printing technology are: